Less is More: DocString Compression in Code Generation: Introduction

 Naturally, one may apply existing prompt compression techniques (e.g., Selective\_Context~\cite{li2023compressing} and LLMLingua~\cite{jiang2023llmlingua}) from NLP to DocString.
 It turns out that there are several challenges:

 \textbf{(1) Compression efficacy}: these compression methods show limited effectiveness in compressing DocStrings.
-When we attempted to increase the compression rate above 10\%, there was a significant decrease in the quality of the generated code.
+As evidenced by our experimental results in Section~\ref{sec:empirical} (Table~\ref{tab:em}), increasing the compression rate beyond 10\% may incur a significant decrease in the quality of the generated code.
 We posit that this is largely because they fail to extract the code-related semantic information in DocStrings, leading to significant information loss.

 \textbf{(2) Inflexibility}: existing methods require manual setting of the compression ratio, making it difficult to adapt to various code generation scenarios.
 Developers must adjust compression parameters based on specific situations, which requires specialized knowledge and is time-consuming.
-Moreover, it is hard to find the optimal balance of compression ratio and model efficacy (specifically Pass@1).
+Moreover, it is hard to find the optimal balance of compression ratio and model efficacy (specifically Pass@1, which measures the percentage of tasks for which the model produces a correct output on its first attempt).

 \textbf{Our work.} We aim to develop prompt compression methods dedicated to DocStrings, optimizing the efficiency of LLMs in code generation tasks.
 We introduce {\tool}, a novel method that dynamically adjusts DocString compression based on the importance of individual tokens.
 Instead of using a fixed compression ratio, {\tool} analyzes the significance of each token, ensuring that essential information is preserved while removing redundant content.